sgovil5/fbla_app/README.md

 - Displays basic profile information.
     * Name, School, Description, and a Profile Picture uploaded from the device.
     * Data stored in Cloud Firestore.
-        * Image stored in Firebase Storage
+        * Image stored in Firebase Storage.
 - Displays academic and extracurricular information.
     * Classes, Test Scores, Topics of Interest, Achievements, Volunteer, and Work Experience.
     * Stored in Cloud Firestore.